 Hexham, a town in Northumberland, is less than 30 miles from the Scottish Border.
 On 24 February 1896 the Northumberland Rugby Union, in committee, read out a letter from Hexham Company of Volunteers Sports Committee.
 The Hexham sports club was asking for permission to run its own rugby sevens tournament (planned for Easter Monday 1896).
 This was refused:- as it was deemed against the English Rugby Football Union rules; and that the Northumberland Rugby Union did not appear to have the power to grant permission.

-Sevens did finally cross the border again in 1921 when it was played in Tyne and Wear at Percy Park RFC in a tournament format; with more than two sides.
+The first English autumn tournament came that same year, played in Tyne and Wear at Percy Park RFC again with more than two sides.
 In fact, Scottish sides were invited; their proficiency at Sevens resulting in a Selkirk versus Melrose final – with Selkirk winning the title.

-The Percy Park Sevens did bill itself as the first Seven a side tournament in England (either the Chorley matches were unknown to Percy Park; or the two single matches were not deemed as ‘tournaments’).
+The Percy Park Sevens did bill itself as the first Seven a side tournament in England (it seems the Chorley matches and the Rainford Athletics 3-side tournament were unknown to Percy Park; or these limited events were not deemed as proper ‘tournaments’; Warrington F.C. now a rugby league side; – and the Carlisle tournament either unknown; or a viewed as a Scottish extension).
 They came about as a Northumberland referee, T. H. Moss, and the Percy Park president, Hampton Vic, met and hatched a plan; the Northumberland referee had experience of refereeing some Sevens matches in the Scottish Borders.

 A Sevens tournament was played at Whitley Bay at Rockcliff RFC’s Whitley Hill Heads ground on 17 April 1922, Easter Monday.
 Some 3,000 spectators went to watch.
 It was noted that Percy Park fielded a weakened side as their 1st XV played Egremount at Preston Avenue that Saturday.
 It was thought that because of weakened teams in the Sevens tournament that the attendance would be low and it was remarked that the 3,000 fans were quite pleasing to organisers.
 Rockcliff’s new grandstand was opened on that day.
 North Durham beat Rockcliff in the final.